Thank you for participating in this CME/CE activity.

 Estimated Time to Complete Activity: 1.0 hours

-This activity is designed for general, pediatric and geriatric psychiatrists, neurologists, nurse practitioners, physician assistants, nurses, psychologists, social workers, other mental health professionals and primary care clinicians interested in treating patients with parkinson's disease.
+This activity is designed for general, pediatric and geriatric psychiatrists, neurologists, nurse practitioners, physician assistants, nurses, psychologists, social workers, other mental health professionals and primary care clinicians interested in treating patients with tardive dyskinesia.

 Physician Credit Designation

-The University of Cincinnati designates this activity for a maximum of 1.0 AMA PRA Category 1 Credit(s)™.
+The University of Cincinnati designates this Live Activity for a maximum of 1.0 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.